DevenSmith/Python/Tiny RPG/README.md

 http://localhost:5173
 ```

 The FastAPI server must also be running for the frontend to load classes and create characters.
-During development, keep the API and frontend running in separate terminals.
+During development, keep the API and frontend running in separate terminals. `npm run dev` starts only the frontend; it does not start FastAPI.

+The default CORS configuration permits `http://localhost:5173`.
+If Vite uses a different port or you open the frontend under a different hostname, update `FRONTEND_ORIGIN` to match and restart the backend.

 ## Environment variables